Is Georgia a No-Fault State for Auto Insurance?

 ProgressiveLiberty MutualAllstate

-What are shared fault rules in Georgia?
+What are shared-fault rules in Georgia?

-For example, if a driver runs a red light and hits you, but law enforcement officials determine that you were also speeding, you might share fault for the accident.
+For example, if a driver runs a red light and hits you, but law enforcement determines that you were also speeding, you might share fault for the accident.
 While the other driver might be 90% at fault, a court could say you were 10% responsible for causing the crash.
-If you’re partially at fault, you can still recover some damages, as long as your share of blame is less than 50%.

 sort ascsort desc